 In 2010, ETCFCU celebrated 60 years of serving its members, the parishioners of numerous Catholic parishes in Grand Traverse and Leelanau Counties, a membership of 7,290.
 A few years later, in December of 2014, CEO Leonard Classens retired after 40 years of service to the Credit Union and handed over the leadership reigns to Gregory Gurka.

 As the credit union industry continued to grow, competition became more challenging as well.
 In September of 2015, at $50 million in assets, TCFCU’s management and Board of Directors felt that serving only Catholic members in the area placed restrictions on the future growth of the Credit Union.
 To ensure a healthy future of the Credit Union, ETC decided to open the membership charter to accept any persons who live, work, worship, or attend school in and businesses and other legal entities located in Antrim, Benzie, Charlevoix, Grand Traverse, Kalkaska or Leelanau Counties, Michigan; and also included are spouses of persons who died while within the field of membership of this credit union, employees of this credit union, volunteers in the community, members of their immediate families, and organizations of such persons.
+At the end of 2017, assets were just shy of reaching $62 million and Gurka and transferred the CEO position into the hands of prior board member, Patrick Brady.

 ETC will continue to serve its members with the same Catholic culture of caring, compassionate service, with God at its core.
 The only difference is that ETC will no longer turn any one person away based solely on his religion, and the future growth of the Credit Union will no longer be restricted.